Tips to Improve Your Incident Report Writing as a Security Officer

 You’re Not an Author

 If you struggle to write grammatically perfect English, don’t drive yourself crazy learning about dangling modifiers or passive voice.
 Consider finding examples of well-written incident reporting to get a better feel for structure.
-Security officers who have an interest in furthering their writing abilities should also consider a course on report writing, which can help teach them style and technique.
+Security officers who have an interest in furthering their writing abilities should also consider NITA’s course on Field Notes which can help teach them style and technique.

 Incident Reports Are Not Editorials